Herbert Lewis (politician): Political career

 He was offered a peerage on his retirement from Parliament in 1922, but declined the honour.
 He was appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 1922 Dissolution Honours List.

 Lewis was made a Privy Counsellor in 1912, a freeman of the towns of Flint and Aberystwyth, Constable of Flint Castle, honorary LL.D of the University of Wales in 1918.
 He was awarded the gold medal of the Honourable Society of Cymmrodorion in 1927.

 Lewis was a keen supporter of the National Library of Wales, located in Aberystwyth.
 In 1909 he became a Vice President of the Library.
 In 1925, while walking in the hills above the town prior to a meeting of the Library's council, Lewis suffered a fall down a quarry which left him paralyzed for the rest of his life.
 Although elected President of the Library in 1926, this was a largely honorific appointment.

 An active lay member of the Calvinistic Methodist Connexion, Lewis was elected Moderator of the denomination in 1925, although he declined the post.
 He was an interested correspondent in the trial for unorthodoxy of Thomas Williams (Tom Nefyn).
 Among his other correspondents in religious matters was the Welsh Revivalist Evan Roberts.

 Personal life

 Sir John Herbert Lewis was married twice, first in 1886 to Adelaide (d.
 1895), daughter of Charles Hughes, publisher, Wrexham and in 1897 to Ruth, daughter of Alice and W. S. Caine, MP.
-By his second marriage he had a son and a daughter.
+By his second marriage he had a son and a daughter, Kitty Idwal Jones.
 He resided at Plas Penucha, Caerwys, Flintshire.
 Lewis died at his home, Plas Penucha, in 1933.